 This does not mean that low or moderate-intensity exercise is always preferable to vigorous exercise or that you shouldn’t do any vigorous physical activity.

-However, if you are going to focus on primarily high-intensity or vigorous forms of exercise, the number of minutes of exercise per week you have to do will be less.
-Furthermore, depending on your fitness level and current health status, you will need to be more mindful about not overdoing it.
+However, if you are going to focus primarily on high-intensity or vigorous forms of exercise, the number of minutes of exercise per week you have to do will be less.
+Furthermore, depending on your fitness level and current health status, you will need to be more mindful of not overexerting yourself.

 To meet the guidelines for physical activity for adults set forth by the Centers for Disease Control and Prevention and the British Heart Foundation, you should aim to accumulate either 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity cardio exercise per week.1Understanding physical activity.
 (2020).
 Bhf.org.uk.

-This works out to exercising a minimum of 2.5 hours per week if you are working at a moderate intensity and just one hour and 15 minutes per week if you are exercising at a vigorous intensity.
+This translates to exercising a minimum of 2.5 hours per week if you work at a moderate intensity, and just one hour and 15 minutes per week if you exercise at a vigorous intensity.

 It’s also important to note that you can do a combination of moderate-intensity and vigorous-intensity exercise each week.
 This will mean that the number of hours of exercise per week you need to do will be somewhere in the middle of this range.